 For 2018/19 we have been allocated £18, 770

-For outlines plans on how this money will be spent please click here.
+For detailed plans on how this money has been spent with evaluation please click here.

 In 2017/18 we were allocated £18,930